Slavery in Australia: Coolies

 With the ceasing of convict transportation to New South Wales becoming imminent by the late 1830s, colonists required a substitute cheap form of labour.
 In 1837 a Committee on Immigration identified the possibility of importing coolie labourers from India and China as a solution.
 John Mackay, an owner of indigo plantations in Bengal and a distillery in Sydney, organised the import of 42 coolies from India who arrived on 24 December 1837 on board Peter Proctor.
 This was the first sizeable transport of coolie labour into Australia and Mackay leased most of them out as shepherds to work at John Lord's Underbank land-holding just north of Dungog.
 The contracts included a 5 or 6 year term of indenture with food, clothing, pay and shelter to be provided, but many absconded, due to reasons of these conditions not being met.
 The coolies were also subject to assault, slavery, and kidnap.

+Government enquiries delayed further coolie importation, but in 1842 a number of colonists, including William Wentworth and Gordon Sandeman, formed an association to pressure the colonial government into allowing further intakes.
+The association declared that should this be permitted, they would be prepared to adopt principles which Secretary of State for War and the Colonies Edward Stanley had put forth "framed with a view to secure the protection" of the labourers.
+They wrote that coolies had "exhibited a remarkable standard of honesty, sobriety, and thrift – the latter being strongly exemplified in the sums which many of them have deposited in the Savings Bank, during a few years service."
+They argued that the practice would be mutually beneficial, positing that wages in New South Wales were "so much superior" to those in India.